FGMEMBERS/Gloster-Meteor/Models/Liveries/Readme.txt

 default

+test

-These liveries were made by : Laurent HAYVEL 2008
+These liveries were made by : Emmanuel BARANGER 2010

 Thanks to him.